Wunderbyte-GmbH/moodle-theme_campus/Readme.md

 Required version of Moodle
 ==========================
-This version works with Moodle version 2015040900.00 release 2.9dev (Build: 20150409) and above within the 2.9 branch until the next release.e.
+This version works with Moodle version 2015051100.00 release 2.9 (Build: 20150511) and above within the 2.9 branch until the next release.

 Please ensure that your hardware and software complies with 'Requirements' in 'Installing Moodle' on 'docs.moodle.org/29/en/Installing_Moodle'.